 Step 1: Open course editor and insert task course element

-- Indicate a short title for your course element in the tab "Title and description" and save your settings.
+Indicate a title for your course element in the tab "Title and description" and save your settings.

 Step 2: Configure task

-- Select your favoured sub-elements in the tab "Workflow".
+Select your favored sub-elements in the tab "Workflow".
 Only sub-elements selected can be configured in the following tabs.
 In the group task this is also where you select the associated groups.
 Save your settings.

 You can decide if course coaches are allowed to upload assignments by themselves, if assignments are assigned automatically or chosen by the participant manually and if an assignment is assigned only to one user/group or if the same assignment is assignment to all users/groups.

 Optionally write a message for users in the section "Assign task" and configure your allocation according to your needs.